 Royal Free Radio

 Request programmes are broadcast Sunday to Friday evenings from 8pm to 10pm.
-Requests can be telephoned in free of charge by dialling *800 on the Hospedia bedside system at both hospitals, or by dialling 020 8363 6000 (normal call charges apply) or via the Royal Free Radio website, royalfreeradio.co.uk
+Requests can be telephoned in by calling 020 8363 6000 any time (normal call charges apply) or via the Royal Free Radio website, royalfreeradio.co.uk

 A special programme aimed at Dementia patients is broadcast on weekday afternoons from 4pm - the Sundown Sessions - made in conjunction with the Dementia Lead at the Royal Free.
 For more details see https://www.royalfree.nhs.uk/news-media/news/pioneering-sundown-dementia-sessions-launched/